grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:6F9375AB-C92C-4986-AECE-ABC945375CA2

-Try to reserve the right side for mode-specific activities.
+Reserve the right side for mode-specific activities.

+It starts with:

+-   6
+-   Y
+-   H
+-   N

+Try to use `s-i` for things like `info-at-point`.

 ### Exceptions